 Scaling Agile with Kanban Systems on All Levels

 Transparency alone brings a lot of improvement to daily operations.
 However, it is not the ending point when scaling Agile.
 That's because the main purpose of scaled Agile is to create synchronization between all organizational layers so that everybody is working on the right thing at the right time.
 That's why apart from merely visualizing all work activities, you also need to ensure that there is a Kanban system in place - not just on the team level but across the whole company too.

 Limiting WIP on a global level

-Furthermore, you also need to manage flow inside your entire organization in order to transform your operations into a complete value delivery system.
+Furthermore, you also need to manage your entire organization's flow to transform your operations into a complete value delivery system.
 Apart from limiting WIP, this entails introducing commitment points, blocking work on a global level (in case larger issues appear), and measuring metrics such as lead and cycle time.

 Introducing commitment points

-Applying commitment points on a project/portfolio level for example is a great practice for managing global flow.
-On the Master Kanban board, you can visualize the validation process of a project and the point in the system when it’s ready for execution by the teams.
+Applying commitment points on a project/portfolio level is an excellent practice for managing global flow.
+On the Master Kanban board, you can visualize the validation process of a project and the point in the system when it's ready for execution by the teams.
 This creates a shared understanding of how a project goes from concept to fruition and helps you organize its final customer delivery.

 Tracking & measuring metrics